 Total meeting space at the Water Works: 13,725 square feet

 Water Works, an iconic national historic landmark with Greek-Revival buildings, is known as the first municipal water works in the country.
 Using paddle wheels to pump water, the Fairmount Water Works opened in 1815 and eventually became the first to stop using the paddle wheels for more efficient water turbine engines.
 The indoor and outdoor spaces are used for events and offer unmatched views of Boathouse Row and the city’s skyline.
 Situated at the foot of the Philadelphia Museum of Art, the picturesque architectural treasure on the Schuylkill River offers lavish spaces for guests, including a columned walkway, vintage gazebo and a tented veranda.
-Whole property can be rented out for full reception of 1,500.
+Whole property can be rented.

 Contact information: 640 Waterworks Drive, Philadelphia, email@example.com